sttp-book/sttp-book/chapters/pragmatic-testing/test-code-quality.md

 to not fail in it should fail.
 However, a bad assertion might also lead a test _to fail when it should not_.
 Engineering a good assertion statement is challenging.
-Even more so when components produce fragile outputs, i.e., outputs that tend to change often.
+Even more so when components produce fragile outputs, i.e. outputs that tend to change often.
 Test code should be as resilient as possible to the implementation details of the component under test.
 Assertions should also be not too sensitive to internal changes.